History of Linux: Microsoft competition and collaboration

-In July 2009, Microsoft submitted 22,000 lines of source code to the Linux kernel under the GPLV2 license, which were subsequently accepted.
+In July 2009, Microsoft submitted 22,000 lines of source code to the Linux kernel under the GPLV2 license in order to better support being a guest for Windows Virtual PC/Hyper-V, which were subsequently accepted.
 Although this has been referred to as "a historic move" and as a possible bellwether of an improvement in Microsoft's corporate attitudes toward Linux and open-source software, the decision was not altogether altruistic, as it promised to lead to significant competitive advantages for Microsoft and avoided legal action against Microsoft.
 Microsoft was actually compelled to make the code contribution when Vyatta principal engineer and Linux contributor Stephen Hemminger discovered that Microsoft had incorporated a Hyper-V network driver, with GPL-licensed open source components, statically linked to closed-source binaries in contravention of the GPL licence.
 Microsoft contributed the drivers to rectify the licence violation, although the company attempted to portray it as a charitable act, rather than one to avoid legal action against it.
 In the past Microsoft had termed Linux a "cancer" and "communist".

 By 2011, Microsoft had become the 17th largest contributor to the Linux kernel.
 As of February 2015, Microsoft was no longer among the top 30 contributing sponsor companies.

 The Windows Azure project was announced in 2008 and renamed to Microsoft Azure.
 It incorporates Linux as part of its suite of server-based software applications.
 In August 2018, SUSE created a Linux kernel specifically tailored to the cloud computing applications under the Microsoft Azure project umbrella.
 Speaking about the kernel port, a Microsoft representative said "The new Azure-tuned kernel allows those customers to quickly take advantage of new Azure services such as Accelerated Networking with SR-IOV."

 In recent years, Torvalds has expressed a neutral to friendly attitude towards Microsoft following the company's new embrace of open source software and collaboration with the Linux community.
 "The whole anti-Microsoft thing was sometimes funny as a joke, but not really." said Torvalds in an interview with ZDNet.
 "Today, they're actually much friendlier.
 I talk to Microsoft engineers at various conferences, and I feel like, yes, they have changed, and the engineers are happy.
 And they're like really happy working on Linux.
 So I completely dismissed all the anti-Microsoft stuff."

+In May 2023, Microsoft publicly released their Azure Linux distribution.